 Over the 2 years there are 3 formal consultation events and parents are encouraged to contact personal tutors if they have any concerns.
 We also have a parent portal where parents can access online ‘ live’ data on attendance and progress.

 Some subjects have small fees for course materials.
-For more information please take a look at our prospectus.
-There is also a £35 voluntary contribution fee.
+There is also a £20 voluntary contribution fee.